Tidal properties of neutron stars in scalar-tensor theories of gravity: Effective action

 with

-the homogeneous solutions, corresponding to the external tidal fields $E^L_{\ast S}$ and $E^L_{\ast T}$, respectively.
+as the homogeneous solutions, corresponding to the external tidal fields $E^L_{\ast S}$ and $E^L_{\ast T}$, respectively.
 Comparing the solutions with the definition of the multipole moments from the asymptotic limit~\eqref{eq:NewtonianPotential}, we identify the induced $\ell$-th order multipole moment from the coefficient associated with the $r^{-\ell-1}$ falloff, which leads to

 These relations formalize the effect of the scalar-tensor tidal deformability.
-Specifically, as seen in \eqref{eq:ScalarMultipole} and \eqref{eq:TensorMultipole}, and illustrated in Fig.~\ref{fig:ScalarTensorLoveFig}, $\lambda_{\ell}^{\ast ST}$ characterizes the scalar/tensor induced multipole moment in the presence of an external tensor/scalar field.
+Specifically, as seen in \eqref{eq:ScalarMultipole} and \eqref{eq:TensorMultipole}, and illustrated in Fig.~\ref{fig:ScalarTensorLoveFig}, $\lambda_{\ell}^{\ast ST}$ characterizes the scalar/tensor-induced multipole moment in the presence of an external tensor/scalar field.

 Using~\eqref{eq:multipolesST}, we can compute the tidal deformabilities as

 This will be useful for identifying the information contained in these parameters from perturbation theory in Sec.~\ref{sec: ComputingLoveNumbers}.